KatWol/durak/README.md

 Durak
 =========================

-This is a seed project to create a basic scala project as used in the class Software Engineering at the University of Applied Science HTWG Konstanz
+This is a scala implementation of the card game Durak for the class Software Engineering at the University of Applied Science HTWG Konstanz.

-* Has a folder structure prepared for a MVC-style application
-* Has *ScalaTest* and *ScalaMock* at their latest versions as dependencies.
-* Has *sbt-scalariform*, *sbt-scapegoat*, *scalastyle-sbt-plugin* and *sbt-scoverage* sbt plugins
-* Has .gitignore defaults
+The game has a MVC structure and a GUI and a TUI.